mrfdev/CMI/Resources/Add-ons/discordsrv/README.md

 -  More info about DiscordSRV's alerts feature can be found here: <https://docs.discordsrv.com/alerts/>

-- Last updated on August 10th, 2023 | Version 0.2.8, build 026, by Floris & contributors
+- Last updated on November 23rd, 2024 | Version 0.2.9, build 027, by Floris & contributors